-This goal measures contamination by trash, nutrients, pathogens and chemicals.
+This goal measures contamination by chemicals, excessive nutrients (eutrophication), human pathogens and trash.

 Water pollution harms human health, livelihoods, and recreation, as well as the health of marine life and habitats.

 Lack of global datasets prevented inclusion of toxic algal blooms, oil spills, turbidity (sediment input), floating trash and other known contaminants in goal calculations.
 When available, they can be incorporated into the global assessment as well as regional assessments.